ascential/am-stalkedbybean/README.md

 If you do not want to use the script, you can also use Credstash [manually as described here](./docs/setting_up_credstash.md).

-Key are versioned.
+Keys are versioned.
 See [CredStash documentation](https://github.com/fugue/credstash) for more details.

 ## Development